ICSC-Spoke2-repo/idl-rucio/README.md

 ### S3 Storage Endpoint

-Follow the tutorial in [PLACEHOLDER].
+Follow the tutorial in [MinIO-test](MinIO-test/).
 Make sure that the traffic to the ports in the MinIO tutorial is allowed.

 #### RSE Configuration